Schlemmin TV Tower

-Schlemmin TV Tower is a TV tower of reinforced concrete southwest of Schlemmin, a village in the municipality of Bernitt in northern Germany.
+Schlemmin TV Tower is a TV tower of reinforced concrete southwest of Schlemmin, a village in the municipality of Bernitt in northeastern Germany.
 The tower was built in 1967.
 Until 1992 it was equipped with an observation deck and was 64 m tall.
 It quickly became a well-known tourist attraction, and so in 1969 an inn was also built at its foot.